IgoVeyner/pair-programming-challenge-react-states-debugger/README.md

 ## Tips and Tricks

-Pay attention to the difference between class components functional components.
+Pay attention to the difference between class and functional components.

 Read the error messages!
 React has great error messaging so take advantage of it.